About

 A studio portrait of Donald Moore in 1958 by Marjorie Doggett; Marjorie Doggett Collection, National Archives of Singapore

 From the 1950s to the mid-1970s, Donald Moore brought world-famous orchestras, theatre performances, cultural productions, and musicians to Singapore, including the London Philharmonic Orchestra, Martha Graham and her Dance Company, mime artist Marcel Marceau, prima ballerina Margot Fonteyn, the Royal Shakespeare Company, and boxing champion Muhammad Ali.
-His productions were supported by major sponsors, including Singapore Airlines, BP Singapore, and Barclay’s Bank.
+His productions were supported by major sponsors, including Singapore Airlines, BP Singapore, and Barclays Bank.

-He established the Singapore Arts Theatre in 1951 and Donald Moore Productions.
-To cultivate a stronger arts-going culture, he also founded Singapore First Night Club, later renamed Friends of the Arts.
-This initiative offered members a 25% discount on concerts and plays presented by Donald Moore Productions.
+He founded the Singapore Arts Theatre in 1951 and Donald Moore Productions.
+To promote a stronger arts culture, he founded the Singapore First Night Club in 1957, which later became the Friends of the Arts.
+This group provided members with a 25% discount on concerts and plays by Donald Moore Productions.
+In 1963, he opened Donald Moore Galleries, an art and book store that sold artifacts and luxury lifestyle items, including works by local artists, and served as a venue for booking performance tickets.
+The gallery was initially at MacDonald House, then moved to Clemenceau Avenue, and later to Liat Towers.

 City